-While both parties want a favourable conclusion from their transactions, having a solid contract that explains the terms of your contract with your customer is one of the greatest methods to defend your business in the event of a dispute.
+While both parties want a favorable conclusion from their transactions, having a solid contract that explains the terms of your contract with your customer is one of the greatest methods to defend your business in the event of a dispute.
 A freelance contract is an important aspect of starting and sustaining a company.
 You risk losing your clients’ trust and business if you don’t have it.

 Start your freelancing career with Refrens and get expert advice on what to provide the client in a freelancer contract!